 Let your taste buds guide you, hungry people!

 Fair Style Corn Dogs

 - Skewer each hot dog lengthwise and pat dry with a paper towel.
 This will help the batter stick to the dogs.

-- In a medium sized bowl, mix together the dry ingredients, then add in each egg, and slowly stir in the milk.
-Batter should be just thicker than pancake batter.
+- Add the eggs to the dry ingredients and slowly stir in the milk.
+Mix until well combined.
+The batter should be just thicker than pancake batter.

 - Dip each skewered hot dog into the batter, allowing any excess to drip off.